SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 In certain situations a resource creation may require additional process data or implicitly start an asynchronous process with own inputs, lifecycle and state.
 In these cases, the representation sent to the server MAY contain a combination of object data and process-related data.
 For example a domain create request contains domain representation data which will be stored with domain object, and domain creation process data such as registration duration or price, which would be part as registration process data, but not directly stored with the domain object.

-For the process data to be distinct and consistent with the URL path structure, it MUST be enclosed in the `processes/{process_name}` JSON path when transmitted with the object's representation.
+For the process data in the message body to be distinct and consistent with the URL path structure, it MUST be enclosed in the `processes/{process_name}` JSON path when transmitted with the object's representation.

 Structure: